-Custodial credit risk is the risk that in the event of a bank failure, the housing authority's deposits may not be returned to it.
-At year-end, the housing authority's deposits were entirely covered by federal depository insurance or guaranteed by qualified public depositories in Florida pursuant to Chapter 280.07, Florida Statutes.
+Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
+At year-end, the Authority's deposits were entirely covered by federal depository insurance or guaranteed by qualified public depositories in Florida pursuant to Chapter 280.07, Florida Statutes.